LRoww/CodeQuiz-HW4/README.md

 # CodeQuiz-HW4

-This program is a template for a quiz and I used as a exsersize to gain better understand of Web API's.
+This program is a template for a quiz and I used as practice to gain better understanding of Web API's.

 ![Screenshot](assets/images/screenshot.PNG)